hansds/homebridge-hyundai-bluelink/README.md

 ### Status Refresh Delay

 Due to Hyundai's [API Rate Limits](https://github.com/Hacksore/bluelinky/wiki/API-Rate-Limits), the car status (locked, on/off, range) is only updated once per hour.
 Actions taken from homebridge get automatically refreshed, but actions taken elsewhere (e.g. bluelink app, key fab) may not display in homebridge for up to an hour.

+### Device id resets

+Due to a known [issue](https://github.com/Hyundai-Kia-Connect/kia_uvo/issues/672) of the device id changing after each write request, I'm using a [patched version of bluelinky](https://github.com/hansds/bluelinky).